Back

 In the backlog

 The app owner gushes forth with ideas on how to develop the project further.
 No spoilers, you will see it really soon.
-A great emphasis will be done on how people use the app — which tariffs are more popular, the renting frequency.
+A great emphasis will be placed on how people use the app — which tariffs are more popular and the renting frequency.
 We will collect the data and structure it.
 The more data there is — the better understanding we have.

 How useful was this post?